skatejs/skatejs/README.md

 skate('my-element', {
   // Lifecycle Callbacks
   //
-  // All lifecycle callbacks use `this` to refer to the component element.
+  // All lifecycle callbacks use `this` to refer to the component element (https://developer.mozilla.org/en-US/docs/Web/API/Element).

   // Called when the element is created.
   created: function () {},